C.S. Marítimo: History

 After arduous negotiations with the Portuguese Football Federation, it was established that the winner in the regional championship of 1972–73 could play a qualifying round with the last of the Segunda Divisão and the first of the Terceira Divisão.
 Marítimo won that regional championship and started to participate in the national championships.
 They therefore became the first team from a Portuguese island to participate in the national championship.
 Maritimo's record of 35 Madeira Championships won between 1916 and 1973 still stands.

 The consequences of long years without being able to compete regularly in national competitions were visible in the beginning.
 The fact that the island was not able to put teams in national competitions showed the discrepancies in terms of infrastructures and organization between the regional and national reality.
 Yet in the 1976–77 season the club wins the II Divisão and rises to the Portuguese First Division, remaining there for over three seasons.
 Due to the existing semi-professionalism and some logistical difficulties, the club is relegated to Second Division in 1980–181, rising immediately next season, winning for the second time the II Divisão.
 After two seasons the club returns to Primeira Liga in the 1982–83 season.
 Since then the club has remained in the Primeira Liga, consolidating its status as a team that consistently finishes in the top ten and competes for European qualification.

-Until the early 1990s, the club's best result was 9th in the 1987–88 season.
-The entry of a young coach, ambitious Brazilian Paulo Autuori, allied to greater internal organization and attractive attacking football, so that in the 1991–92 campaign the club reached seventh place, staying just outside European qualification.
-The 1992–93 season saw a "wonder-trio" (Ademir, Edmilson and Jorge Andrade) drive the club to have the third best attack of the league, with 56 goals.
-European qualification came in the final round, with a 3–2 victory against Boavista.
-Again the club was a pioneer, being the first island team to achieve qualification for European competitions, under the 5th place achieved.
+Until the early 1990s, the club's best result in the Primeira Liga was ninth place in the 1987–88 season.
+The entry of a young coach, ambitious Brazilian Paulo Autuori, brought greater internal organisation and attractive attacking football, so that in the 1991–92 campaign the club reached seventh place.
+The 1992–93 season saw a "wonder-trio" (Ademir, Edmilson and Jorge Andrade) drive the club to have the third best attack in the league, with 56 goals.
+European qualification came on the final day of the season, with a 3–2 victory against Boavista earning a 5th place finish and qualification to the UEFA Cup.
+Again the club was a pioneer, being the first Portuguese island-based team to achieve qualification for European competitions.
 That same season is also notable for the home wins against Sporting (4–2) and Gil Vicente (7–0).